wy-chan/Python-Data-Visualization-Project/README.md

 ---

 <div id="task1">
-<b>Task 1: Create visualizations using Matplotib, Seaborn and Folium</b>
+<h3>Task 1: Create visualizations using Matplotib, Seaborn and Folium</h3>
 <div id="Q1_1">

 - [x] <b>Task 1.1 - Develop a Line chart using the functionality of pandas to show how automobile sales fluctuate from year to year</b>